-In the sixth episode of our I’ve Heard That podcast on the Hurrdat Media Network, host Meghan Trapp chats with Content Director Bailey Hemphill and Creative Director Max Riffner about the importance of creating a brand for your business, how to leave an impression with your brand, and which national brands are doing cool things and which are missing the mark.
+In the sixth episode of our I’ve Heard That podcast on the Hurrdat Media Network, host Meghan chats with Content Director Bailey Hemphill and Creative Director Max Riffner about the importance of creating a brand for your business, how to leave an impression with your brand, and which national brands are doing cool things and which are missing the mark.

 What’s the difference between brand and branding?